 After seeing all the comments you guys have been leaving about our slice the pie post I thought it prudent to check out a couple of likely alternatives, and decided it would be a good idea to post a Hit Predictor review.

-As soon as I entered the members area after my 30 second registration I was choosing my preferred music genres and listening to a track called Nobody’s Perfect from J-Cole featuring Missy Elliot.
+As soon as I entered the members’ area after my 30-second registration I was choosing my preferred music genres and listened to a track called Nobody’s Perfect from J-Cole featuring Missy Elliot.

-As soon as I had written my 2 sentence review a new track starts, and it’s a brand new Chris Brown song – very cool!
+As soon as I had written my 2 sentence review a new track started, and it was a brand new Chris Brown song – very cool!
 All the clips are about 90 seconds or so long, so you do not have to sit through the whole track.

 Using the HitPredictor interface is seamless.
 As soon as you click the rate music button on the top left and enter a captcha code, you are up and running.

-A new little popup window then appears and you stream the new tracks as well as enter you ‘status’ and review in the same pop up window.
+A new little popup window then appears and you stream the new tracks as well as enter your ‘status’ and review in the same pop-up window.
 Very neat.

 I found that the little pop-up window was a really good idea because I could continue to work at the computer and just rate and review every couple of minutes or whenever I feel like it.